-As of October 2004, it had been three years since the U.S. Congress funded the Agency for Healthcare Research and Quality (AHRQ) to establish the national patient safety research and implementation initiative.
+As of October 2005, it has been four years since the U.S. Congress funded the Agency for Healthcare Research and Quality (AHRQ) to establish the national patient safety research and implementation initiative.
 With these funds, AHRQ has committed to improving patient safety in the U.S. health care system by developing a comprehensive strategy for supporting expansion of knowledge about patient safety epidemiology and effective practices and by identifying and disseminating the most effective practices.

-AHRQ contracted with RAND in September 2002 to serve as the evaluation center for its patient safety initiative.
+AHRQ contracted with RAND Corporation in September 2002 to serve as the evaluation center for its patient safety initiative.
 The evaluation center is responsible for performing a longitudinal evaluation of the full scope of AHRQ's patient safety activities and for providing regular feedback to support the continuing improvement of this initiative.
-AHRQ specified that the evaluation develop baseline information on the context and antecedent conditions that led to establishment of AHRQ's patient safety initiative, use formative evaluation procedures to monitor progress on meeting the objectives of the initiative, and make recommendations for improvement.
-The evaluation also is to assess overall initiative effects, outcomes, and adoption diffusion, using both qualitative and quantitative assessment approaches.
+This report-Evaluation Report III-is the third of four annual evaluation reports to be prepared by the evaluation center.
+The report covers the period October 2004 through September 2005.